amchess/ShashChess/README.md

 The number of settled threads to use for a full depth brute force search.
 If the number is greater than threads number, all threads are for full depth brute force search.

+### MonteCarlo Tree Search section (experimental: thanks to original Stephan Nicolet work)
+#### MCTS

+Default is Off: no MonteCarlo Tree Search algorithm.
+The other values are "Single" and "Multi", where "Single" means only main thread does MCTS and "Multi" means all threads but main one does MCTS

+#### Multi Strategy

+_Integer, Default: 20, Min: 0, Max: 100_
+Only in multi mcts mode, for tree policy.

+#### Multi MinVisits

+_Integer, Default: 5, Min: 0, Max: 1000_
+Only in multi mcts mode, for Upper Confidence Bound.

 ### Live Book section (thanks to Eman's author Khalid Omar for windows builds)

 #### Live Book (checkbox)